betsalel-williamson/postmarkclient.ts/README.md

 # Postmark CLI Helper

-> ⚠️ PROJECT ABANDONED ⚠️
->
-> This project has been abandoned and its functionality is being migrated to a new repository: [https://github.com/betsalel-williamson/GenAIBusinessCardScanner](https://github.com/betsalel-williamson/GenAIBusinessCardScanner).

----

-This project provides a command-line interface (CLI) application to automate sending personalized email blasts using Postmark, leveraging lead data from a DuckDB database.
+This project provides a command-line interface (CLI) application to automate sending personalized email blasts using Postmark, leveraging lead data primarily from Google Sheets, but also supporting other sources.
+It is designed for flexible and configurable email campaigns.

 ## Features

-- Reads lead data from an existing `business_cards.duckdb` file.
+- Reads lead data from various sources, including Google Sheets and DuckDB.
 - Validates and transforms lead information (e.g., character limits, product interest mapping).
 - Generates unique, pre-filled form URLs for each lead, including UTM tracking parameters.
 - Sends personalized emails via Postmark using a specified template.